h43z/writeups/0922-intigriti.md

 ```
 `Uncaught SyntaxError: '' literal not terminated before end of script i:2:15`

 Anyway continuing.
 Will it work, will we finally see a popup?
-No. chrome will show
+No. Chrome will show
 an error. `Ignored call to 'alert()'.
 The document is sandboxed, and the 'allow-modals' keyword is not set.`

-Because the `iframe` from `index.php` has the attribute `sandbox="allow-scripts allow-same-origin"`
+Because the `iframe` from `index.php` has the attribute set with `sandbox="allow-scripts allow-same-origin"`
-it does only allow what the santbox attribute sets.
+it does only allow whats explicitly mentioned there.
 For modals like `alert()`, `prompt()`
-or `print()` it would need the 'allow-modals' sandbox attribute.
+or `print()` it would need the extra attribute of  'allow-modals'.
 Let's just quickly
 change the `alert` to an `console.log` and see what `document.domain` says.
 https://editor.43z.one/mj1mm
 ```
-<iframe onload=run() id=i src="https://challenge-0922.intigriti.io/challenge/"></iframe>
+<iframe onload=run() src="https://challenge-0922.intigriti.io/challenge/"></iframe>
 <script>
   run = e => {
-    burl = URL.createObjectURL(new Blob(['<script>console.log(document.domain)<' + '/script>'], {type : 'text/html'}))
+    burl = URL.createObjectURL(new Blob(['<script>console.log(document.domain)<\/script>'], {type : 'text/html'}))
-    i.contentWindow.frames[0].location = burl
+    frames[0][0].location = burl
   }
 </script>
 ```
 The console shows `editor.43z.one` this means we are not in the context of the challenge
 which would be `challenge-0922.intigriti.io`.
+This seems logical as we created the blob URL in the context
+of `editor.43z.one` so that's what it's context will be.
-The point of the challenge
-is to proof to have control over `challenge-0922.intigriti.io` not some random
+But the point of this challenge is to proof to have control over `challenge-0922.intigriti.io` not some random
 3rd party domain.
 So we are not done yet.

-The blob trick still works so how would it help us tricking
+The blob thing is still cool.
+Can it help us to trick
 ```
 window.addEventListener('message', e => {
   if (e.source !== document.querySelector('#ball').contentWindow){